 You can buy a blank will form from a stationery shop for just a few pounds, or download a template online for free.
 While this is the cheapest option, it is also the riskiest.
 Common mistakes with DIY wills include:

-- Invalid witnessing — the rules about who can witness a will are strict, and getting them wrong can invalidate the entire document.
+- Invalid witnessing.
+The rules about who can witness a will are strict, and getting them wrong can invalidate the entire document.

-- Unclear or ambiguous wording — legal language exists for a reason.
+- Unclear or ambiguous wording.
+Legal language exists for a reason.
 Vague phrases can lead to disputes about what you actually meant.

-- Missing important clauses — a proper will includes a revocation clause, a residuary estate clause, and other provisions that a DIY form may not prompt you to include.
+- Missing important clauses.
+A proper will includes a revocation clause, a residuary estate clause, and other provisions that a DIY form may not prompt you to include.

 The money you save on a DIY will can easily be dwarfed by the legal costs your family faces if the will turns out to be invalid or contested.